 A number of interesting open directions are suggested by our work.
 One is, for important concrete election systems other than plurality, veto, and approval voting, to completely classify the collapses and separations that hold for those specific systems.
 Another direction---building on the results of Section~\ref{sub:av}---is to find sufficient conditions (or, better still, necessary-and-sufficient conditions) for many control-pair collapses in terms of axiomatic properties of election systems.
 Though our goal for separations was to subclassify each separation into exactly one of the three cases ``$\subsetneq$'', ``$\supsetneq$'', or incomparability, in our tables we have also noted those cases where our constructions establish strong incomparability; one could for the cases where we list incomparability try to establish strong incomparability.
 An additional open direction is to see whether already-studied control types beyond the 44 investigated here collapse with each other or with some of the 44, either in general or for important concrete election systems.

 Finally, control types are defined as sets.
 When a pair of control types collapses, those sets are equal and thus certainly are of the same complexity.
 However, it would be interesting to see whether for collapsing control types, their complexities as \emph{search} problems are or are not polynomially related.
-That issue, inspired by the work of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} and an earlier version of the present paper, has recently been studied by Carleton et al.~\cite{car-cha-hem-nar-tal-wel:c-aamas:search-vs-search}.
+That issue, inspired by the work of \citeA{hem-hem-men:j:search-versus-decision} and an earlier version of the present paper, has recently been studied by \citeA{car-cha-hem-nar-tal-wel:c-aamas:search-vs-search}.

 \paragraph{Acknowledgments} Some of these results appeared in the \emph{Proceedings of the 22nd International Conference on Autonomous Agents and Multiagent Systems}~\cite{car-cha-hem-nar-tal-wel:c:sct}.
 We thank anonymous referees and Ulle Endriss for their valuable comments, suggestions, and guidance.